 Benefits.
 Our NEOs are eligible to participate in the same benefit plans designed for all of our full-time employees.
 The basic insurance package includes health, dental, disability and basic group life insurance coverage.
 In addition, employees, including the NEOs, may qualify for company subsidized retiree health care benefits (if hired before April 2001).
-Employees hired on or after April 1, 2001 and prior to April 1, 2009, while eligible to participate in our retiree health care program at "group rates," are not eligible for any employer-provided subsidy.
+Employees hired on or after April 1, 2001 and prior to April 1, 2009, while eligible to participate in our retiree health care program at "group rates," are not eligible for any Company subsidy.
 Employees hired on or after April 1, 2009 are not eligible to participate in our retiree health care programs as these programs are closed to all employees hired thereafter.
 Under our Long-Term Disability Plan, salaried employees are eligible for a monthly benefit based upon 60% of pre-disability earnings, up to a maximum monthly benefit of \$10,000.

-Except as specifically summarized in this Compensation Discussion and Analysis, we do not currently provide retirement payments and benefits for NEOs following his or her retirement, including, but not limited to, tax-qualified defined benefit plans and supplemental executive retirement plans.
+Except as specifically summarized in this Compensation Discussion and Analysis, we do not currently provide retirement payments and benefits for NEOs following his or her retirement, including, but not limited to, taxqualified defined benefit plans and supplemental executive retirement plans.

 Profit Sharing and Deferred Savings and Investment Plan.
 We maintain a 401(k) plan, the Winnebago Industries, Inc. Profit Sharing and Deferred Savings and Investment Plan (the "401(k) Plan"), which is a tax-qualified defined contribution plan maintained for the benefit of substantially all hourly and salaried employees, including our executives.
 The 401(k) Plan offers NEOs and all other employees the opportunity to defer a percentage of income that is a part of their base compensation.
-The Board may, at its discretion, also provide for a Company matching contribution at a rate set by the Committee and approved by the Board on a quarterly basis each calendar year.
-For Fiscal 2014, the Company made matching contributions equal to \$0.25 for the calendar months of September through December 2013, and \$0.30 for the calendar months of January through August 2014 per \$1.00 employee contribution, up to 6% of the base compensation deferred by employees (subject to IRS limits and non-discrimination testing).
+The Board may, at its discretion, also provide for a Company matching contribution each calendar quarter at a rate set by the Committee and approved by the Board each year.
+For Fiscal 2015, the Company made matching contributions equal to \$0.30 per \$1.00 employee contribution, up to 6% of the base compensation deferred by employees (subject to IRS limits and non-discrimination testing).
 Although executives, including the NEOs, are eligible to participate in the 401(k) Plan, the application of the annual limitation on contributions under the IRC prevents executives from participating at the same level as non-executives.
 This compensation element is tax-deferred and is not intended to affect the value of any other compensation element.